-Today this little-known Hotel has escaped from the memories of even the oldest residents in Port Elizabeth.
-Yet in 1821, it was the very first hotel established in Port Elizabeth.
+Today this little-known hotel has escaped from the memories of even the oldest residents of Port Elizabeth.
+Yet in 1821 it was the very first hotel to be established in the town.

 Captain Fairfax Moresby

-Fairfax Moresby who was born in Calcutta during 1786, entering the Royal Navy in 1799.
-In 1814, Moresby received an award for gallantry and was made a Commander of the Bath.
-In 1819, he was given command of HMS “Menai”, a 24-gun frigate which formed part of the naval force guarding Napoleon on St. Helena.
-In December 1819, he was sent to the Cape as the senior officer under the Naval Commissioner, Sir Jahleel Brenton.
-Moresby offered his services to Donkin and in March 1820, the HMS Menai sailed for Algoa Bay.
-Moresby supervised the preparations for the reception of the settlers, and his sailors, with the assistance of lighters, landed them safely.
-Moresby continued to provide any assistance in his power.
+Born in Calcutta during 1786, Fairfax Moresby entered the Royal Navy in 1799.
+In 1814 Moresby received an award for gallantry and was made a Commander of the Bath.
+In 1819 he was given command of HMS Menai, a 24-gun frigate which formed part of the naval force guarding Napoleon on St. Helena.
+In December 1819 he was sent to the Cape as the senior officer under the Naval Commissioner, Sir Jahleel Brenton.
+Moresby offered his services to acting Governor Sir Rufane Donkin and in March 1820, the HMS Menai sailed for Algoa Bay.
+Moresby supervised the preparations for the reception of the settlers and his sailors, with the assistance of lighters, landed them safely.
+Thereafter, Moresby continued to provide any assistance within his power.

 A new era commences